WallStreetMojo

 What is Normal Profit?

-Normal Profit is an economic term that when the profit is zero after taking into consideration both the implicit cost and the explicit cost as well as the overall opportunity costs.
-It occurs when all the resources are efficiently utilized and could not be used for a better purpose.
-If the residual gain is non-zero then it is called supernormal profit.
+Normal Profit is an economic term that when the profit is zero after considering both the implicit cost and the direct cost and the overall opportunity costs.
+It occurs when all the resources are efficiently utilized and cannot be used for a better purpose.
+If the residual gain is non-zero, then it is called supernormal profit.

 Normal vs Economic Profit